SamiPerttu/fundsp/README.md

 ### Component Opcodes

-The type parameters in the table refer to the hacker prelude.
+The type parameters in the table refer to the hacker preludes.

 `M`, `N`, `U` are type-level integers.
 They are `U0`, `U1`, `U2`...